EU says it has yet to decide on legal case against AstraZeneca

-EuropeEU says it has yet to decide on legal case against AstraZeneca

-The European Commission said on Wednesday no decision had yet been taken on whether to launch legal action against AstraZeneca (AZN.L), after Ireland's health minister said the case had been initiated.
+DUBLIN (Reuters) - The European Commission said on Wednesday no decision had yet been taken on whether to launch legal action against AstraZeneca, after Ireland’s health minister said the case had been initiated.

 Health Minister Stephen Donnelly on Thursday told the Irish parliament that “a legal case has been initiated by the commission and earlier this week I have joined Ireland as one of the parties to that legal case”.